Costs Orders In Family Law

 Party and party costs

 It is standard for a costs order to be made on a “party and party” basis, where an unsuccessful party is ordered to pay the costs of the successful party.
 However, a successful party will not be able to recover all of its legal costs.
-It will be able to recover only the costs for certain items of work on a scale prescribed by either the Family Law Rules 2004 or the Federal Circuit Court Rules 2001.
+It will be able to recover only the costs for certain items of work on a scale prescribed under the Federal Circuit and Family Court (Family Law) Rules 2021.

 It is important to remember that party and party costs will generally not reflect the amount you have been charged by a lawyer; usually party and party costs will be significantly less than your actual legal fees.